-Float production and float deployment have been equally distributed among three facilities - SIO (D. Roemmich and R. Davis - float production and deployment), WHOI (W.B.
-Owens - float production)/AOML (S. Garzoli - float deployment), and UW (S. Riser - preparation and deployment of commercially manufactured floats).
+Float production and float deployment has been accomplished by four facilities - SIO (D. Roemmich and R. Davis - float production and deployment), WHOI (W.B.
+Owens - float production)/AOML (S. Garzoli - float deployment), UW (S. Riser - preparation and deployment of commercially manufactured floats), and PMEL (G. Johnson - deployment of commercially manufactured floats.
 This distributed effort has been designed to safeguard the US contribution to the Argo project from unforeseen problems at any one component institution.
 It also makes Argo success independent of the participation of any individual PI and institution or of any single float design.
 It allows the large amount of effort to be shared.
 It encourages individual technical innovation and enhancement.
-To further strengthen this approach, G. Johnson PMEL became an additional float deploying PI in CY2003.

 While the initial focus has needed to be on improving float performance, attention of the PIs will increasingly focus on exploiting the scientific value of Argo.
 The data system is also distributed, but by function rather than for load-sharing.
 AOML (R Molinari) is the national Argo data center, responsible for acquiring the float data received by satellite communications, for carrying out real-time quality control, and for distribution of data via the GTS and to the Global Argo Data Assembly Centers.
 The second step in data management is a semi-automated recalibration of the salinity sensor carried out by PMEL (G. Johnson), using a high quality temperature/salinity climatology for comparison with float temperature/salinity data (Wong et al, 2003).
 The final step is individual examination of all profiles by the float-providing PIs, in order to provide high-quality data suitable for research applications.
 US Argo PIs are involved in all of these components.